 - The winter months are often a good time to begin to look for a summer job – or first job after college.
-If your student waits until he returns home in May, or even waits until spring break in March, some prime summer jobs may already be gone.
-Your student can use this time to investigate possibilities, make contacts, fine tune a resume, and clean-up his online presence for the job hunt.
+If your student waits until they return home in May, or even waits until spring break in March, some prime summer jobs may already be gone.
+Your student can use this time to investigate possibilities, make contacts, fine tune a resume, and clean-up their online presence for the job hunt.

 - Perhaps even more than summer jobs, summer internships can fill early and quickly.
 If your student has a particular summer internship in mind, this is a good time to find out the details of the application process and to get started.
 If your student doesn’t yet have an internship in mind, but would like to participate in one this summer, winter is a time to search for possibilities and to work with the college Career Office.

 - Perhaps your student is thinking about taking one or two classes this summer – either to get ahead or to make up some credits.
-Although specific summer classes may not be listed yet, your student can use some of the winter time to check her requirements to see what she needs.
-If she is planning to take classes at another institution, perhaps somewhere closer to home, she should investigate the process of enrolling at the institution and also the process of transferring credit to her own school.
-Once specific classes are available later in the spring, she will be ready to sign up.
+Although specific summer classes may not be listed yet, your student can use some of the winter time to check their requirements to see what they need.
+If your student is planning to take classes at another institution, perhaps somewhere closer to home, they should investigate the process of enrolling at the institution and also the process of transferring credit to their own school.
+Once specific classes are available later in the spring, your student will be ready to sign up.

-- If your student lives on campus, she will likely need to move out of her current room at the end of the spring semester.
-Will she bring all of her belongings home or leave some at school?
+- If your student lives on campus, they will likely need to move out of their current room at the end of the spring semester.
+Will they bring all of their belongings home or leave some at school?
 Is there storage space available on campus?
 If not, this may be a good time to investigate the possibilities of off-campus storage.
-She can locate storage facilities, compare prices, perhaps find other students who might share a unit, and even reserve space before it disappears.
+Your student can locate storage facilities, compare prices, perhaps find other students who might share a unit, and even reserve space before it disappears.